- Scrap paper

-- Everyone should find some space.
-The person leading the activity should make sure that everyone has some A4 paper and pens or pencils.
+- Everyone should find some space and make sure that they have some A4 paper and pens or pencils.

-- Everyone should split their paper into eight boxes by folding it, unfolding it, and drawing over the creases.
+- Split their paper into eight boxes by folding it, unfolding it and drawing over the creases.
 It should look a bit like a blank comic strip.

 - Everyone should think about the different things they do every day.
 They should draw a different activity in each box.